entando/entando-docs/vuepress/docs/next/docs/reference/local-tips-and-tricks.md

 ### General
 **Q: How can I remove a quickstart environment?**

-**A:** If you want to completely remove the VM created by Multipass, you can use `multipass delete YOUR-VM-NAME` (where the default VM-NAME for a quickstart is `entando`) and then `multipass purge` to recover the resources.
+**A:** If you want to completely remove the VM created by Multipass, you can use `multipass delete YOUR-VM-NAME` (where the default YOUR-VM-NAME for a quickstart is `entando`) and then `multipass purge` to recover the resources.
 If you just want to shutdown Entando but keep the VM, you can use `multipass shell YOUR-VM-NAME` to shell into the VM and then remove the namespace via `sudo kubectl delete namespace entando`.

 **Q: What if the installation fails due to timeout?**